Welcome to EYFS

 EYP Teacher: Mrs Ponsonby & EYJ Teacher: Ms Cheang

-Dear Parents and Carers, welcome to our Early Years Foundation Stage (EYFS) page.
+Welcome to our Early Years Foundation Stage (EYFS) page.

 In EYFS, we recognise and respect each child’s strengths and talents.
 We believe in praising effort and valuing the little steps that really make a difference to a child’s progress.
 We know that by doing this, we are developing happy, secure children, who feel safe and enabled.